 - Strategy: Develop a content strategy for your business.
 Since content is critical to your online marketing, you’ll want to make sure that you’re creating that content strategically.
 A content strategy is an important component of your online marketing plan, which will help you to ensure that your online marketing efforts and your content creation are aligned with your overall business goals.

 - An Optimized Website: In addition to creating and sharing good content, you need to make sure that your website is already implementing best practices for on-page SEO.
-I’ve seen businesses that have great social media activity but a website that is lacking in basic best practices.
-Having a well-optimized website is important because it serves as the hub of your online activity.
+I see small businesses websites all the time that are lacking basic best practices for SEO.
+Having a well-optimized website is important because it can help you rank higher in the search results.

-- Continuous Improvement: Realize that you’re in this for the long haul.
-After you’ve defined your niche, identified your ideal client, developed your content strategy, created your content and shared it on social networks, you’ll need to monitor your results to see what’s working.
+- Continuous Improvement: .
+After you’ve defined your niche, identified your ideal client, developed your content strategy, you’ll need to monitor your results to see what’s working.
 Are there certain types of content that generate better results than others?
 What keywords and social networks are driving traffic to your site?
 You’ll need to make adjustments as the data begins to come in.
 SEO is not something that you do once and then check off your list.

 When it comes to small business SEO, there are no short cuts.
-You can’t just think about choosing keywords for your website and expect search traffic to go flowing to your site; to effectively optimize your website, you also need to integrate content creation and social sharing and figure out how to do that on an ongoing basis.
+You can’t just think about choosing keywords for your website and expect search traffic to go flowing to your site; to effectively optimize your website, you need to create great content and get links back to it, and then monitor it continually.

 A good analogy for this is actually weight loss… although there are hundreds of thousands of products on the market that guarantee you will lose 10 pounds in five days or some other variation on the theme, there is really no substitute for eating healthy and exercising on a regular basis.

 In a similar way, there is no better way to do SEO for your business than to implement best practices and monitor them regularly for continuous improvement.